marcouderzo/QVisualizer/README.md

 ## Introduction

 QVisualizer is a desktop app for Real Time Music Visualization.
-It is written in C++ using the Qt Library and OpenGL.
+It is written in C++ using Qt Library and OpenGL.

 ### Requirements
 - Qt 5.13.0 or later